PermafrostDiscoveryGateway/viz-workflow/gke_workflow/README.md

     ```
     gcloud compute ssh --zone us-west1-b pdg-gke-entrypoint --project pdg-project-406720
     ```
-    You may be prompted to create a passphrase.
+    You may be prompted to create or enter a passphrase.

 3. Set up authorization to the cluster:
     ```